Sea-Grapes/sveltemd/experiments/ideas.md

 - probably a ton of others I forgot

 Misc note - plugin must become a vite plugin to allow enhanced:img.
 Also helpful for layouts.

+## Other ideas

+- Perhaps we could not do string based?
+Parse the svelte ast, then somehow convert it to a mdast and stringify? probably not worth it since svast can change.

+# New idea: follow mdsx

+Mdsx seems to work well since its from svecosystem.
+What other features would I provide in addition to them?
+- file based layouts - not sure if this is good or not.
+- more correct logic/html matching?
+- access frontmatter anywhere